aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 };
 ```

-Once we know the difference, the Virtual DOM can change the Virtual DOM:
+Once we know the difference, the Virtual DOM can change the UI:

 ```js
 div.replaceChild(newChild, oldChild);
 ```

-With Virtual DOM, instead of replacing the whole UI, it only makes necessary changes.
+Instead of replacing the whole UI, the Virtual DOM only makes necessary changes.

 ### Build Your Own Virtual DOM <em class="fade">(part 2)</em>